AIR FORCE TEST CENTER|

 For the last 60 years, Edwards has seen testing of every major weapon system in the AF arsenal plus many of those belonging to our sister services.
 Among the many Edwards' historic events was the flight of the Bell X-1, flown by then Capt.
 Chuck Yeager, on Oct.
 14, 1947 when he first broke the sound barrier.
 Another historic flight was in the North American X-15, flown by then Maj.
 Pete Knight.
 This flight, flown in 1966, still stands as the fastest manned-airplane flight to date at Mach 6.72.

 The incredible array of test and test support aircraft currently assigned to Edwards include: B-1, B-2, B-52, C-5, C-12, C-17, C-130, C-130J, KC-135, F-16, F-22, F-35, MQ-1, MQ-9, and RQ-4.
 These aircraft fly test missions that evaluate everything from airframe structures and propulsion to avionics and electronic warfare all with the aim of ensuring these weapons systems are suitable for their intended combat missions.

 The F-22 Raptor is another high-visibility program.
 The F-22's combination of stealth, supercruise, maneuverability and integrated avionics, coupled with improved supportability, represents an exponential leap in warfighting capabilities and allows the full realization of operational concepts that are vital to the 21st century Air Force.
 The F-22 is a critical component of the Global Strike Task Force that is designed to project air dominance, rapidly and at great distances, to counter and defeat threats that attempt to deny access to our forces.

 Another program undergoing testing is the RQ-4A Global Hawk Unmanned Combat Aerial System.
-Although still conducting developmental tests, this weapon system is already in the combat theater; having flown more than 2,200 combat hours and more than 100 missions for the war on terrorism.
+This weapon system and surveillance system was already in the theater flying thousands of hours of combat missions for the war on terrorism, while still undergoing developmental test at Edwards.
 The Global Hawk provides Air Force and joint battlefield commanders near-real-time, high-resolution intelligence, surveillance and reconnaissance imagery.

 Edwards AFB enjoys an exceptionally rich history, and continues to be the center of excellence for flight and ground test.
 Edwards' focus today, and in the future, is summed up in the Air Force Test Center's motto: "Ad Inexplorata ...Toward the Unexplored."